If you’re looking for a new outdoor hobby, fishing is a great option. Check out this guide to learn more about fishing for beginners.

 Using the right bait is paramount in fishing.
 You need to know the kind of fish you are looking to catch.
 You also need to match them with the bait that attracts them the most.

-If you are planning to catch some catfish, use raw chicken liver as bait.
+If you are planning to catch some catfish, find the best catfish rig and use raw chicken liver as bait.
 Meanwhile, bream fish prefer crickets and other insects.

 4. Time and Location